BADM-1020 Introduction to Business

 3 Credits

-Application of project management process, principles, and techniques that can be employed when implementing a project.
-Emphasis on project startup and definition, project planning and design, project management and project monitoring and evaluation methods.
+This course provides a comprehensive introduction to project management, outlining and applying project management processes, principles, and techniques that can be employed when implementing a project.
+Students will learn what project management is, its benefits, and the types challenges that project managers routinely encounter.
+Students will also learn how current industry trends have re-shaped modern project management.
+Project startup and definition, project planning and design, project management and project monitoring and evaluation methods are emphasized throughout this course.

 Lecture: 3 hours